Articles in this section

 How to add custom header and view header in the Flutter Calendar?

-In the Flutter Event Calendar, you can customize the header and view header and it can be achieved by hiding headers and placing Container, Row, and Column widgets of the flutter.
+In the Flutter Event Calendar, you can customize the header and view header by hiding the default headers and using Flutter's Container, Row, and Column widgets.

 STEP 1: Set the `HeaderHeight` and `ViewHeaderHeight` properties to `0` to hide the default headers.
 Please find the following image for the calendar without headers.